shoriwe/fullproxy/README.md

 user@linux:~$ fullproxy remote-forward -help
 Usage of remote-forward:
   -local-address string
-        Address accessible by master
+        Address to bind by slave
   -local-port string
+        Port to bind by slave
-        Port of the address that is accessible by master -master-address string
+  -master-address string
         Address of the master
   -master-port string